infinitehaiku/ih-muse/docs/configuration/index.md

 - Define element kinds and metric definitions for registration and reporting.
 - Set default timestamp resolutions.
 - Enable or disable event recording and specify recording paths.
-- Configure retries and intervals for various operations.
+- Configure retries and intervals for various operations, including initialization, cluster monitoring, and recording flush intervals.

 ## Configuration Fields